-Basic Trope: The Distressed Damsel is offended that the bad guy(s) didn't want to molest her.
+Basic Trope: The Damsel in Distress is offended that the bad guy(s) didn't want to molest her.
 Nearly always played for laughs.

 Straight: Dirk Dastardly's men burst into Helpless Holly's room.
 They do not rape her.
 "What!" she cries, "am I not pretty enough?"